-See the ARM® Compiler armlink User Guide for information about the --undefined linker option.
+See the Arm® Compiler armlink User Guide for information about the --undefined linker option.

-Displays the commands that invoke the compiler and linker, and executes those commands.
+Displays the commands that invoke the compiler and sub-tools, such as armlink, and executes those commands.

 The -v compiler option produces diagnostic output showing exactly how the compiler and linker are invoked, displaying the options for each tool.
 The -v compiler option also displays version information.